JohnAD/RJSON/JSON_DUPLICATE_NAMES.md

      The names within an object SHOULD be unique.

-In the grammar of RFCs, SHOULD means "not required strongly encouraged".
+In the grammar of RFCs, SHOULD means "not required but strongly encouraged".
 Again, this implies technical permission.

 ## Looking at common JSON usage

-In every language I've seen so far, JSON has been treated as a mapping when it is deserialized into an internal collection.
+Yet, in every language I've seen so far, JSON has been treated as a mapping when it is deserialized into an internal collection.

 Details: